lharder/screenmaster/README.md

 #### Manages screen handling in a game by naming convention:

-1. Include a gameobject for every level in the game's main collection (e.g. ID = "levealA", "levelB", ... )
+1. Include a gameobject for every level in the game's main collection (e.g. ID = "levelA", "levelB", ... )

 2. Add a collectionproxy with ID = "proxy" to each level gameobject ("levelA#proxy") with the appropriate collection selected